 Keep your hands away from your face

-Pathogens can easily pass from the hands to the mucous membranes of the eyes, nose, and mouth.
+Pathogens can easily pass from your hands to the mucous membranes of your eyes, nose, and mouth.
 Avoid touching your face.

 Hygienic coughing and sneezing